ashwinsajith/Hotel-Booking-Analysis/README.md

-# Hotel-Booking-Analysis
+# Hotel Cancellation Predictive Analysis

-This project applies data science techniques to analyse booking behaviour in the hospitality industry using a real-world dataset of hotel reservations.
+This project applies data science and machine learning techniques to analyse and predict cancellation behaviour in the hospitality industry using a real-world dataset of hotel reservations.
 The analysis compares City Hotels and Resort Hotels to reveal trends in cancellations, revenue generation, customer retention, and booking channels.
+It uses a Random Forest Classifier to tackle business risks with overbooking.

+### Project Highlights

+* Predictive Power: Developed a model achieving 86.24% Accuracy and an 80.1% F1-Score.

+* Business View: Optimised for 86.5% Precision over Recall (74.6%) to specifically minimise "False Positives", reducing the risk of overbooking scenarios.

+* Scale: Processed and analysed a comprehensive dataset of over 115,000 hotel reservations.

 ### Dataset